72services/beandiff/README.md

 The BeanDiff object contains a map of type Difference and Difference contains the path to the property and the compared values.

+###Example ouput of a Difference
+Difference{path=/name, left=Hallo, right=Welt}

+BeanDiff is also using reflection for the string representation of the diff values.

 ##License
 BeanDiff is Open Source under Apache License Version 2 http://www.apache.org/licenses/LICENSE-2.0